UtrechtUniversity/luister/README.md

 5. *Implement a batch file to automate scripts*.
 Self-explanatory.

 6. *Provide code for data upload to / download from Yoda*.
 Requires iBridges.

+### 2026-02-17

+- Rianne will give Neha access to the Qualtrics, especially for the ExternalReference column
+- Neha will compare the exports and ask Rianne if there are mismatches in the config file

+#### REQUIREMENTS & DUE DATES

+By 2026-03-31:

+ 1. jongeren M1
+ 2. ouders M1
+ 3. jongeren M2
+ 4. ouders M2

+By 2026-03-31 ideally or a month later:

+- weekly diaries, merged with M1